Nigeria talks tough as soldiers attempt coup in Niger

 It said the army and the National Guard are ready to attack the elements of the presidential guard involved in the act.

-Niger is fighting two jihadist rebellions; from the southeast, which is a spillover from the Nigeria Boko Haram insurgency, and in the southwest, Mali.
+Niger is fighting two jihadist rebellions; in the southeast, which is a spillover from the Nigeria Boko Haram insurgency, and in the southwest, close to Mali.

-Between August 2020 and now, five coups have occurred in three West African countries – Burkina Faso, Mali and Guinea with attempts in The Gambia and Guinea-Bissau foiled.
+Between August 2020 and now, five coups have occurred in three West African countries – Burkina Faso, Mali and Guinea – with coup attempts also recorded in The Gambia and Guinea-Bissau foiled.

 Nigeria fumes